 The procedures to protect PII require GRHSP to annually notify parents of their rights in writing described in 1303.20 through 1303.24 and applicable definitions in part 1305, and include in that notice a description of the types of PII that may be disclosed, to whom the PII may be disclosed, and what may constitute a necessary reason for the disclosure without parental consent as described in 1303.22 c.
-Such notification will take place each new school year in September during Parent Orientation.
+Such notification will take place each new school year in September during Parent Orientation through sharing of this policy.